Kamal Kishor: Early life and education

 Kishor was born in the village Rajdhani, Gorakhpur in the state of Uttar Pradesh, Dhobi family.
-After joining the Indian Armed Forces, he completed his graduation (B.A) from Indian Armed Forces Institution.
-Kishor served in the Indian Armed Forces before joining politics.
-Post his army service, he was worked as a businessperson and agriculturist.
+After joining the Indian Armed Forces, he completed his graduation (B.A.) from Indian Armed Forces Institution.
+Kishor served in the Indian Armed Forces before entering politics.
+Post his army service, he has worked as a businessperson and agriculturist.

 Political career

 Kishor has been in active politics since early 2000s and joined Indian National Congress party.
-He is a first time M.P and is also a member of several committees.
+He is a first time M.P. and is also a member of several committees.
 Kishor succeeded Rubab Sayda of Samajwadi Party from the Lok Sabha constituency.